Justin8428/lampify/README.md

   - bluez
   - git

 Depending on your distro / hardware you may need to install drivers / firmware for your bluetooth card.
-(Older) Intel cards seem to work out of the box. e.g Broadcom users see https://github.com/winterheart/broadcom-bt-firmware
+(Older) Intel cards seem to work out of the box. e.g Broadcom users see https://github.com/winterheart/broadcom-bt-firmware.
+The Intel AX210 does not appear to be working.

 ## Compilation